Tahanima/selenium-java-test-automation-architecture/README.md

    TC-1,Successful user creation,Tahanima,Chowdhury
    ```

-   Alternately you can use a json file `user.json` with the below contents and use it in your tests.
+   Alternately, you can use a json file `user.json` with the below contents and use it in your tests.
    ```json
    [
      {